-We further study, conditional on lending, which bank in the asset overhang spectrum is "breaking the barrier" and is matching up with a green firm.
+We further study, conditional on lending, which bank in the asset overhang spectrum matches up with a green firm.
 We find that the bank with the smallest asset overhang is 13 p.p. more likely to grant a loan to the green firm relative to any other bank in the system.
 That is, investors with less asset overhang are more likely to "break the barrier" to technological disruptions.
 Subsequently, at the intensive margin, we document that changes in the asset overhang of the incumbent lender does not play a role in credit supply to the environmental firm.
-Instead, a 1 s.d. decrease in the the lowest asset overhang position (potentially, but not necessarily, that of the incumbent lender) drives up credit supply by the incumbent lender to disruptive firms by 0.06 s.d.
-This results highlights that the asset overhang remains to play a role in driving credit supply to borrowing disruptive firms.
+Instead, a 1 s.d. decrease in the lowest asset overhang position (potentially, but not necessarily, that of the incumbent lender) drives up credit supply by the incumbent lender to disruptive firms by 0.06 s.d.
+This result highlights that asset overhang and market structure together affect credit supply to borrowing disruptive firms both at the extensive and intensive margins.